Carolyn Campbell-Golden, Ph.D.

 Kelly Kimberland, APR

-Kelly Kimberland, joined W&J as the Vice President for Communication and Marketing in 2018.
+Kelly Kimberland, APR joined W&J as the Vice President for Communication and Marketing in 2018.
+Her office is located on the second floor of McMillan Hall.
 Kimberland, a ’91 W&J graduate, comes to the College with 25 years of leadership experience in marketing and communications.

 Prior to her role at W&J, she served as the Senior Director of Marketing Strategy at UPMC Health Plan, where she oversaw the marketing strategy, campaign management and marketing operations for three multi-million dollar business units.
 She previously served as a manager of public relations for Carnegie Mellon Software Engineering Institute overseeing the strategy and execution of public affairs and marketing communication campaigns on a national & international basis.